BioBoost/object-oriented-programming-using-java/README.md

 The LABs are there to practice what you have learned in the theory lessons.
 You will get some assignments through the semester on which you will be graded.

-This course also contains extra exercises to practice your OOP skills in either Java or C++ (or another language of your preference).
+This course also contains extra exercises to practice your OOP skills in Java (or another language of your preference).

 There may be occasions for tests but these will mostly be announced.